Starring:

 Grave Danger

-This time it's personal…one of their own is kidnapped and buried alive, and
+This time it's personal…one of their own is kidnapped and buried alive, and a reunited CSI team must race the clock to save him.

 The fifth season of the one of the most successful crime shows in TV history continues but this time Quentin Tarantino is involved.